iut-ibk/DynaMind-ToolBox/_sources/DynaMind-GDALModules/segmentation.txt

 Segmentation
 ============

-:index:`Segmentation <GDALModules; Segmentation | Create segments of equal attributes>` creates segments of equal attributes indicated by the segment_id.
+Creates segments of equal attributes indicated by the segment_id.
 The module requires a directed graph.
 (See :doc:`DM_DirectGraph </DynaMind-GDALModules/dm_direct_graph>`.)

 Parameter